SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 # Support (WIP)
 ### Tier 2: Cleric
 * **Scaling:**
-  * Healing scales with the Spirit attribute and with equipment that grants status immunities
+  * **Healing** scales with the Spirit attribute and with equipment that grants status immunities
-  * Holy damage scales with the Power attribute and with equipment that grants any kind of damage bonus
+  * **Holy damage** scales with the Power attribute and with equipment that grants any kind of damage bonus
 * **Togglable Passive: Generosity**
-  * When enabled, reduces final damage by 50% but triples final healing
+  * When enabled, reduces final damage by 50% but triples healing
   * Healing skills will be balanced under the assumption that this is enabled
 * **Togglable Passive: Smite**
-  * Reduces final healing by 30%, but causes healing abilities to also damage enemies
+  * Reduces healing by 50%, but causes several healing abilities to also damage enemies
 * **Togglable Passive: Holy Light**
   * Sanctuary grants a buff that creates light
+  * This togglable in case anyone doesn't like the visual effect of the light
 * **Passive: Protection**
   * Sanctuary grants a buff that reduces the damage of the next hit taken
   * Scales with healing